PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/colander/deployment/index.md

 * 4GB of RAM
 * 500GB of storage space

-We recommend to install Debian as is the operating system we know, and we will be able to guide you through all different steps for installation, maintenance and debugging.
+We recommend installing Debian because it's the operating system we're familiar with, and we can guide you through all the installation, maintenance, and debugging steps.

 Your server must have a public IP address as well as a domain name.